 Please note that, although MoMi applies to all regular Bachelor, Pre-Master and Master non-EU/EEA students with a residence permit, the procedure for ITC-students differs from the information outlined below.
 If you are enrolled in the ITC faculty, please contact the ITC Student Affairs Office for further information.

-In addition to MoMi, you must must successfully complete a preparatory year / transition year, in order to be admitted to the program.
+In addition to MoMi, you must must successfully complete a preparatory year / pre-master / transition year, in order to be admitted to the main programme.

 After the end of each academic year, the MoMi Committee determines your annually study progress on behalf of the educational institution.
 During the academic year, the programme will inform you about your study progress.

 In case you have obtained less than 50% of the required EC without any justifiable reason (see next page), the UT is obliged to report this to the Immigration and Naturalisation Service (IND).
 In most cases the IND will revoke your residence permit, you can't continue your study at the UT and you have to leave the Netherlands or need to find another educational institution that is a recognized sponsor.
 If you want to study at the UTagain, you have to go through the whole Visa process again from your home country.
 If you have questions about th Visa process, please contact our Visa department.